samuelroiz/Research_Prj_1980to1990/README.md

 # Research_Prj_1980to1990

 ## About the Project...
 Hired as a new data engineer at Pewlett Hackard and given a task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remains from the database of employees from that period is six CSV files.
+The six cvs file are departments.csv, dept_emp.csv, dept_manager.csv, employees.csv, salaries.csv, and titles.csv.

 ## Raw Data Table's